-There may be food, soap or other waste trapped in your drains, which has become a breeding ground for this bacteria- although this isn’t the only possible cause.
+There may be food, soap, or other waste trapped in your drains, becoming a breeding ground for these bacteria.

-Chances are though, you’re still not particularly fond of the smell of rotten eggs permeating in your home every time you take a shower.- and you’ll be looking for ways of sorting it out.
+Chances are, though, you’re still not particularly fond of the smell of rotten eggs permeating your home every time you take a shower.- and you’ll want a way to eliminate it.

-Thankfully, there are a number of different things you can try before you bother the water company.
+Thankfully, there are several things you can try before you bother the water company.